Get to know Sarah

 My Scope of Practice

-If you are not a resident of North Carolina, you can work with me in a coaching capacity.
+If you are not a PA resident, or cannot see me in-person in PA, you can work with me in a coaching capacity.
 Please note that any services offered through this site are not intended to diagnose or treat any mental health or medical condition, and I make no medical claims.
 While I cannot diagnose or treat as a coach, please know that I bring to my coaching the same education, training, and experience that I bring to my counseling work.